Killing four birds with one Gaussian process: the relation between different test-time attacks: Background

-In a nutshell, given some metric, we aim to find a perturbation $\delta$ that changes classification.
+the minimal $\delta$ changes the classification of $x$.
 There are two basic constraints here, one is to minimize $\delta$ to be as small as possible.
-We might, however, also maximize the difference in classification, to be sure the resulting example is misclassified when targeting a second classifier $f'$.
-In general, we distinguish targeted and untargeted attacks.
+We might, however, also maximize the confidence $f$ has in its classification, to be sure the resulting example is misclassified when targeting a second classifier $f'$.
+In general, we distinguish targeted and non-targeted attacks.
 Since we only evaluate on binary tasks, however, this distinction is superfluous in this paper.

-Before we detail on the attacks used in this work, we want to address how to measure $\delta$.
+Before we detail on the attacks used in this work, we address how to measure $\delta$.
 We might use the $L_0$ metric which counts the number of changed features.
 It is well suited for binary data, such as Malware features.
 The $L_2$ metric is equivalent to the euclidean or squared-root distance, and thus well suited for images.
 Another metric for images is the $L_\infty$ metric that measures the largest change introduced.

-Many algorithms exist for creating adversarial examples.
-We briefly recap the the algorithms that we rely on in our evaluation.
-We first review is the fast gradient sign method (\textbf{FGSM})~\cite{goodfellow2015explaining}.
-This method is formalized as
+Many algorithms exist to craft adversarial examples.
+We now recap the algorithms used in our evaluation.
+The fast gradient sign method (\textbf{FGSM})~\cite{goodfellow2015explaining} is an untargeted one-step attack.
+We write

-where $\epsilon$ parametrizes the strength of the perturbation.
-Further, the gradient of the model's loss warranted the input $x'$ is written as $\nabla_{x} J_L((F(x,\theta)))$.
-FGSM implicitly minimizes the $L_\infty$ norm, as the same change is applied to all features.
-FGSM has been extended to SVM in \cite{DBLP:journals/corr/PapernotMG16} and GPC~\cite{2017arXiv171106598G}.

-Further, we apply the Jacobian-based saliency map approach (\textbf{JSMA})~\cite{papernot2016limitations}.
-JSMA is based on the derivative of the model's output with respect to its inputs.
-Informally, JSMA picks the pixel for perturbation that maximizes the output for the target class and minimizes the output for all other classes.
-This search is executed iteratively until miss-classification is achieved or a defined threshold is exceeded.
-We apply a variant that minimized the $L_0$ on DNN and GP.
+In other words, a step adds the gradient of the model's loss w.r.t. the input $x'$ to the original sample.
+The step size is parametrized by $\epsilon$.
+FGSM minimizes the $L_\infty$ norm, as the same change is applied to all features.
+The Jacobian-based saliency map approach (\textbf{JSMA})~\cite{papernot2016limitations} picks iteratively a pixel for perturbation that maximizes the output for the target class and minimizes the output for all other classes.
+This search is executed iteratively until miss-classification is achieved or the perturbation is too large.

-To conclude evasion attacks, we review the \textbf{Carlini and Wager} or $\mathbf{L_x}$ attacks\cite{DBLP:journals/corr/CarliniW16a}.
-Here, the task of producing an adversarial example is formulated as an iterative optimization problem.
-The authors introduce three attacks, minimizing the $L_2, L_0$ and $L_\infty$ norm respectively.
-The $L_2$ attack is formalized as the following optimization problem
+Finally, the $\mathbf{L_x}$ attacks~\cite{DBLP:journals/corr/CarliniW16a} formulate evasion as an iterative optimization problem.
+The basis, or $L_2$ attack is formalized as the following optimization problem